Consistency proof of a fragment of PV with substitution in bounded arithmetic: Introduction

-The bounds for derivations are more difficult to obtain.
-First, there is Beckmann's counter example which is presented in Section \ref{subsec:Beckmann}.
-To avoid this difficulty, we allow that a value of a computation can be approximate in the similar way to Beckmann's paper \cite{Beckmann2002}.
-Next, although it is possible to bound number of \emph{nodes} in derivations such as the above in a similar way as $\rho$, bounds for the \emph{G\"odel numbers} of these derivations are not trivially obtained, because there are no (obvious) bounds for those terms that appear in the derivations.
-This difficulty was overcome by employing the \emph{call-by-value} style of big-step semantics, in which a derivation has the form
+The bounds for the derivations are more difficult to obtain.
+Although it is possible to bound the number of \emph{nodes} in the above-mentioned derivations, bounds for the \emph{G\"odel numbers} of these derivations are not trivially obtained, because there are no (obvious) bounds for the terms that appear in the derivations.
+This difficulty is overcome by employing the \emph{call-by-value} style of big-step semantics, in which a derivation has the form

-where $()$ denotes the empty sequence and $X$ be the set of indices $i$ such that $t_i$ is not an approximation of a numeral (g-numeral).
-Because the numbers of the symbols in $t_1, \dots, t_m$ and $f_1, \ldots, f_k$ are bounded by $||f(\Multi{t})||$, and the size of the g-numerals appearing in the derivation are bounded by the number of nodes in the derivation, the size of the terms that appear in this derivation can be bound by the number of nodes and the size of the conclusions of the derivation.
-Thus, an induction hypothesis is obtained of which all the quantifiers are bounded by the G\"odel number of $\pi$.
+where $\nu_j$ denotes the environment that maps $x_i$ to $v_i$ and $y_k$ to $w_k$ for $i = 1, \ldots, m$ and $k = 1, \ldots, j-1$. $m$ is the number of the arguments of $f$.
+Because the numbers of symbols in $t_1, \dots, t_m$ and $f_1, \ldots, f_l$ are bounded by $\SIZE{f(\Multi{t})}$, and the size of the values appearing in the derivation can be proven to be polynomially bounded by the number of nodes in the derivation and the size of conclusions, the size of the terms that appear in this derivation can be polynomially bounded by the number of nodes and size of the conclusions of the derivation.
+Thus, all the quantifiers in the induction hypothesis are bounded by the G\"odel number of $\chi$.